+Actions Implementation Timeline

+Action 2.3.1 Short term

-ACTIONS IMPLEMENTATION TIMELINE ACTION 2.3.1 Conduct an impact analysis of short term accommodations on long- term rental supply in West Kelowna and the uptake and impact of the City's licensing program, including enforcement.
+Conduct an impact analysis of short term accommodations on long- term rental supply in West Kelowna and the uptake and impact of the City's licensing program, including enforcement.
 Identify whether strengthening the City's short term accommodation regulations could alleviate pressures in the rental market.

+Action 2.3.2 Short term

+Explore and implement, as needed, updates to the City's Zoning Bylaw and Short Term Accommodation Program.

+Action 2.3.3 Short term

-Short term (completed by Province) ACTION 2.3.2 Explore and implement, as needed, updates to the City's Zoning Bylaw and Short Term Accommodation Program.
-Short term (underway) ACTION 2.3.3 Advocate to the Province to create more supports for local governments dealing with the undesirable impacts of short term accommodations, including requiring Airbnb and Vrbo to require hosts to have approved licenses and to remove those that do not.
-Short term (completed by Province)
+Advocate to the Province to create more supports for local governments dealing with the undesirable impacts of short term accommodations, including requiring Airbnb and Vrbo to require hosts to have approved licenses and to remove those that do not.